 Alternatively, you might already have your own design that you’d like your jeweller to realise.
 This is fine too and in the past I’ve created pieces from client sketches so just let your jeweller know how much design input you’d like from them.

 3) How and when will this bespoke jewellery be worn?

 Wearability is absolutely key!
 This is something that’s worth spending a bit of time thinking about as can determine the metals used and finish of the piece.

-Is this going to be a simple everyday piece that’s worn on a daily basis?
+Is this going to be a simple everyday piece that’s worn on a regular basis?
 Or will it be an extra special showstopper that only comes out on special occasions?
 Do you do a job or have a hobby that involves a lot of wear and tear on your hands?
 All of these things are important to consider as some metals are softer than others and some stone settings more vulnerable to being knocked and damaged.
 Your designer should be able to advise you on what will work best for your situation.